What are Advanced Quantifiers?

-All, both, neither, either, none, every, and each are precise determiners and pronouns used for totality, pairs, and individual reference.
-At the upper-intermediate level, mastering their grammar patterns and distinctions is essential for precise, natural English.
+In English, basic quantifiers like some or any talk about general amounts.
+Advanced Quantifiers such as all, both, neither, either, none, every, and each are precise determiners and pronouns used to express totality, pairs, and individual reference.
+Mastering the specific grammar patterns for these words is essential for speaking and writing precise, natural English at an advanced level.

 |---|---|